Start hunting game birds

 Hunter orange is required for all hunters younger than 18.

-• Finally, every hunter should carry what they’ll need to deal with minor injuries, getting lost and unexpected changes in the weathers.
+- Finally, every hunter should plan and carry what they’ll need to handle minor injuries, losing their way, as well as unexpected changes in weather conditions.

 Buy a license

-Buy a hunting license -- Everyone needs a license to hunt game birds in Oregon; however, licenses for hunters younger than 12 are free.
-The free license is required to get the necessary HIP validation.
-In addition, game bird hunter will need additional validations, stamps (federal Waterfowl Stamp for ducks and geese) and tags (wild turkey).
-Here’s more information on the types of and prices for game bird licenses and validations.
+Buy a hunting license -- Everyone needs a license to hunt game birds in Oregon; however, licenses for hunters younger than 12 are free, but require the HIP validation.
+In addition, game bird hunters will need additional validations, stamps (Federal Waterfowl Stamp for hunting ducks and geese) and tags (wild turkey).
+Check current year Game Bird Regulations for more details on fees for the required documents.

-You can buy a license online or at an ODFW license vendor.
-If you’re buying your license online, you can print out a hard copy on your home computer, or download your license to your smart phone using the MyODFW app.
+If you’re buying your license online, you can opt to print out a paper copy on your home computer, or display your license electronically using the MyODFW app.

-If you prefer to buy a license in-person, you can go to one of ODFW’s license vendors.
-This includes many Bi-Mart and Fred Meyer stores as well as several small independent retailers.
+If you prefer to buy a license in-person, you can go to one of ODFW’s licensed vendors.
+This includes many outdoor stores as well as several small independent retailers.

 Check the regulations

-Check the regulations The regulations will tell you what areas are open to hunting and when, what you can harvest, and what tags and validations you’ll need to hunt different kinds of game.
+Check the regulations – The regulations will tell you what areas are open to hunting and when, what you can harvest, and what tags and validations you’ll need to hunt different species of game.

-You can check the regulations online, or get a printed booklet at an ODFW license vendor, or call your local ODFW office and we’ll send you one.
+You can check the regulations online, or pick up a printed booklet at an ODFW licensed vendor, or call your local ODFW office and we’ll send you one.

 Check the Rec Report